ananta-kta28/text-summary-translate/README.md

-# Multilingual Article Summarization & Catchy Headline Generator
+# Multilingual Text Summarization & Translation

-This project uses state-of-the-art NLP models to **summarize articles**, **generate catchy headlines**, and **translate the results into multiple languages**.
+This project uses state-of-the-art NLP models to **summarize articles**, **generate headlines**, and **translate the results into multiple languages**.
 It leverages Hugging Face's transformer models and datasets to provide quick, accurate, and multilingual outputs.

 ---